 This market includes city buses, airport vehicles, trucks, off-road vehicles and other such heavy duty vehicles to fork lift trucks.
 The mobility sector sees many future challenges with emission free to automated driving with the vehicle becoming a power source itself.
 Proton Motor is participating in the EU REVIVE project.
 REVIVE stands for 'Refuse Vehicle Innovation and Validation in Europe'.
-The project has been running for the 4 years from the beginning of 2018 until the end of 2021.
+The project has been started in 2018 and will run until the mid of 2024.
 The objective of REVIVE is to significantly advance the state of development of fuel cell refuse trucks, by integrating fuel cell powertrains into 15 vehicles and deploying them across 8 sites in Europe.
-It aims to deliver substantial technical progress by integrating fuel cell systems from three suppliers into a mainstream DAF chassis, and developing effective hardware and control strategies to meet highly demanding refuse truck duty cycles.
+It aims to deliver substantial technical progress by integrating fuel cell systems from three suppliers into a mainstream DAF chassis and developing effective hardware and control strategies to meet highly demanding refuse truck duty cycles.